louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 ---

 The correct ICD-10-CM code for a hydrocele of the canal of Nuck in a 23-year-old female is **N94.89** (Other specified conditions associated with female genital organs and menstrual cycle).
 This code applies to female hydroceles and should be used when the condition is not congenital; if congenital, use **Q52.4** (Congenital cyst of canal of Nuck).
-Accurate documentation of the diagnosis and laterality supports correct coding and billing [^d495525c].
+Accurate documentation of the diagnosis and laterality supports correct coding and billing [^notfound].

 ---